The Long Discourses

 DĀ 29 Lohitya (∥ DN 12) [T 1.112c20]

 A priestly lord named Lohitya hears that the famous mendicant teacher Gautama has stopped nearby.
 He decides to meet the Buddha, so he invites him to share a meal at his residence.
-When the Buddha gives him an unrequested Dharma teaching, however, Lothitya is offended and forms a wrong view that religious teachers shouldn’t teach others for their own gain.
+When the Buddha gives him an unsolicited Dharma teaching, however, Lohitya is offended and forms a wrong view that religious teachers shouldn’t teach others for their own gain.
+The Buddha sets the priest straight with a lengthy series of questions that bring out the fallacy of his view.

 DĀ 30 Description of the World [T 1.114b8]

-This sutra is an early version of a cosmological text very similar to one that was incorporated into the Sarvāstivāda Abhidharma and translated to Tibetan and Pali later in history.
-It circulated as a sutra before this, judging by the four Chinese translations that still exist (including this one).
-It collects Buddhist mythology about geography, sentient beings, heaven and hell, catastrophes, and the cycle of creation and destruction.
+This sūtra is a version of a cosmological text that was incorporated into the Sarvāstivāda Abhidharma and translated to Tibetan and (perhaps) Pali later in history.
+It circulated as a sūtra before this, judging by the four Chinese translations that still exist (including this one).
+It collects Buddhist mythology about geography, sentient beings, Heaven and Hell, catastrophes, and the cycle of the world’s creation and destruction.
 Below is a list of its chapters.